Fieeeshie/EcommercePlatformDocuments/EcommercePlatformDocu.md

 with scalability, security, and user experience in mind, ensuring that it can handle the demands of a growing user base and a diverse range of products.

-## B. Project Features and Characteristics
+## Project Features and Characteristics

 1.User Account Management
 •Secure registration and login with email verification.